Flaw in iPhone, iPads may have allowed hackers to steal data for years

 To execute the hack, Avraham said victims would be sent an apparently blank email message through the Mail app forcing a crash and reset.
 The crash opened the door for hackers to steal other data on the device, such as photos and contact details.

 ZecOps claims the vulnerability allowed hackers to remotely steal data off iPhones even if they were running recent versions of iOS.
-By itself, the flaw would given access to whatever the Mail app had access to, including confidential messages.
+By itself, the flaw could have given access to whatever the Mail app had access to, including confidential messages.

 Avraham, a former Israeli Defense Force security researcher, said he suspected that the hacking technique was part of a chain of malicious programs, the rest undiscovered, which could have given an attacker full remote access.
 Apple declined to comment on that prospect.

-Two independent security researchers who reviewed ZecOps' discovery found the evidence credible, but said they had not yet fully recreated its findings due to time constraints.
+Two independent security researchers who reviewed ZecOps discovery found the evidence credible but said they had not yet fully recreated its findings.

 Because Apple was not aware of the software bug until recently, it could have been very valuable to governments and contractors offering hacking services.
 Exploit programs that work without warning against an up-to-date phone can be worth more than $1 million.